mloayzagahona/dotfiles/README.md

 ## Dotfiles

 Here live my dotfiles, installed with a Makefile.
 This file is to help my poor memory.
+It is (a little) specific to ubuntu and assumes you want to store your code in ~/sandbox and use i3 as your window manager.
+Will also install golang, leiningen, emacs-live and a bunch of other stuff I find useful.

 ### Installation